5jt/dyalog-cookbook/manuscript/12_help.md

 You can export the help system so that it becomes a website.
 For that select "Export as HTML..." from the "File" menu.

 The resulting website does not offer all the features the Windows version comes with but at least you can read and print all the pages, you have the tree structure representing the contents and all the links work.
-That must do under Linux and Mac OS for the time being.
+That must do under Linux and macOS for the time being.

 ## Making adjustments